LionSR/TeXRA/README.md

 Users appreciate release notes as you update your extension.

+## [0.3.5]

+* increase the number of git commit message to show up to 20.
+* handled softlinks folders

 ## [0.3.4]

 * Added draw-tex and draw-st tasks in the backend and the UI.